Worker’s Museum

-Kirstinkuja 4 • • Free entry
+Kirstinkuja 4 • 14 Aug – 2 Nov 2025 • Free entry

-The Worker Housing Museum is located in one of the oldest wooden houses built for the employees of the City of Helsinki.
-Nine stove rooms have been decorated as homes from different periods.
+The Worker’s Museum, located in Alppila next to the Linnanmäki amusement park, is one of the oldest wooden houses built for the workers of the City of Helsinki.
+Nine small one-room flats with stoves are furnished to represent homes from different time periods.

 Nine stove rooms have been decorated as homes from different periods.